partikelir/technocrat/readme.md

 ## REQUIREMENTS

 To use the theme: WordPress 3.9+ and PHP 5.2.
 For development and customization: gem, npm, Sass, Bower, Composer, and Gulp.
-Browser support: IE9+, latest 2 versions otherwise.
+Browser support: IE9+ intended, latest 2 versions otherwise.